 - ND Programs: AANMC Academic Prerequisites

-Here is a guide of recommended courses to take in preparation for medical school at Michigan Tech.
+Here is a guide of recommended courses to take at Michigan Tech in preparation for medical school.

 Students who wish to apply to Medical School must take the Medical College Admission Test (MCAT).
-MCAT scores range from 472-528.
-While the average MCAT score in 2017 was a 502.9, accepted medical students averaged around a 508.9.
 Students need to do well on the MCAT in order to be a competitive applicant.

 - MCAT Essentials Guide